-On December 31, 2014, the Company's debt consisted of \$300.0 million related to its Second Lien Facility and \$35.0 million related to its Credit Facility.
+On December 31, 2015, the Company's debt consisted of \$300 million of outstanding principal related to its Second Lien Loan and \$40.0 million related to its Credit Facility.
 The Company is subject to market risk exposure related to changes in interest rates on our indebtedness under the Second Lien Loan and Credit Facility.
-As of December 31, 2014, the weighted average interest rate on our Credit Facility borrowings was 1.91% and the interest rate on our Second Lien Loan borrowings was 8.50%.
-An increase or decrease of 1% in the interest rate would have a corresponding increase or decrease in our annual net income of approximately \$3.4 million based on the \$335.0 million outstanding in the aggregate under the two facilities on December 31, 2014.
-The Company is also subject to market risk exposure going forward related to changes in interest rate for the Second Lien Loan and Credit Facility.
+As of December 31, 2015, the weighted average interest rate on our Credit Facility borrowings was 2.07% and the interest rate on our Second Lien Loan borrowings was 8.50%.
+An increase or decrease of 1% in the interest rate would have a corresponding increase or decrease in our annual net income of approximately \$3.4 million based on the \$340 million outstanding in the aggregate under the two facilities on December 31, 2015.
+The Company is also subject to market risk exposure related to changes in the underlying LIBOR-based interest rate used for the Term Loan to the extent that available LIBOR election options exceed the 1.0% floor rate.
 See Note 5 to the Consolidated Financial Statements for more information on the Company's interest rates on debt.